thaua-engelmann/demo-repo/README.md

 I'm watching freeCodeCamp course!

-## Local Development
+# Local Development

-1. Open index.html in your browser.
+1. Open the index.html file in your browser.